-I'm a husband, father of three and full time Bleacher Report writer.
+I'm a husband, father of three, full time Bleacher Report writer and member of the Pro Football Writers of America.
 A lover of food, drink, song, words, and infographics, I've been obsessed with the NFL since before I can remember.
-A lifelong Lions fan, I'm also into hockey, soccer (USMNT and Liverpool FC) and all things Michigan State.
+A lifelong Lions fan, I'm also into hockey, soccer (especially USMNT and Liverpool FC) and all things Michigan State.

 Besides covering the NFL for Bleacher Report, I keep my own Lions blog, The Lions in Winter.
 You probably shouldn't follow me on Twitter (@tyschalter) unless you share some of my passions, because I Tweet about them constantly—so if you do, you probably should.